 - Other blood tests or a prostate biopsy can help diagnose a cancer if the PSA test is high.

-Digital rectal exam (DRE) is a test where your provider inserts a lubricated, gloved finger into your rectum.
+Digital rectal exam (DRE) is a test in which your provider inserts a lubricated, gloved finger into your rectum.
 This allows the provider to check the prostate for lumps or unusual areas.
-Unfortunately, most cancers cannot be felt with this type of exam, at least in the early stages.
+Most cancers cannot be felt with this type of exam, at least in the early stages.

 Benefits and Risks of Screenings